choojun/choojun.github.io/wsl_pyspark.md

 flights = sc.textFile("ontime/flights.csv").map(split).map(parse)
 ~~~

-5. Submit the wordcount.py job to Spark (directly to the YARN resource manager)
+4. Submit the wordcount.py job to Spark (directly to the YARN resource manager)
 ~~~
 $ spark-submit app.py
 ~~~

+5. You may check the results directory in the HDFS